Alexamk/RREFinder/README.md

 Alternatively, if you manually install PSIPRED, let the execdir point to the folder containing the psipred binary, the datadir to the folder containing the psipred data and the ncbidir to the folder containing the legacy BLAST binary (blastpgp)

-RREfinder is now ready for use!
+RREfinder is now ready for use in both modes!

 # Usage guide

-RREFinder accepts both .fasta files and .genbank files.
+RREFinder accepts both protein .fasta files and .genbank files.
-Alternatively, you can use --antismash RiPP and let the --infile point to a .final.gbk file from antiSMASH analysis.
+Alternatively, you can use '--antismash ripp' and let the --infile point to a .final.gbk file from antiSMASH analysis.
 This way all the antiSMASH RiPP gene clusters will be analyzed.

     python RRE.py -i my_infile.gbk project_name